As17-01/LungTissues/CourseWork.md

 ![Alt text](assets/exp5_vessel.png "Experiment 5.
 VesselMNIST3D")

+In this experiment the Liquid Time-Constant network shows worse results than other recurrent neural networks, however LTC netoworks from the other experiments outperform RNN and LSTM networks, having significantly less parameters.

 ### Metrics comparison

 The table below compares the metrics of the top methods against public benchmarks and among various experiments.
 The results reveal big differences across the datasets.
 Liquid Time-Constant models did not do well with the AdrenalMNIST3D dataset.
 However, they produced similar or slightly superior results on the other two datasets.
 Interestingly, the advantage of having fewer parameters in the LTC models doesn't seem to offer significant benefits when compared to small convolutional networks.
 It's also important to note that Liquid Neural Networks take substantially longer to train than their CNN counterparts.
+Comparing to the recurrent neural networks, the advantages of LTC networks are more noticable - in most configurations they outperform their RNN and LSTM counterparts and they are much smaller.
 All the proposed models show better results than the public benchmarks.

 ![Alt text](assets/comparison.png "Methods Comparison")